 The fourth principle speaks to the idea that the first three principles should apply to your site on any device or technology a visitor might use.
 In other words, everyone needs to be able to perceive, operate, and understand your content, even if they are using assistive technology.

 In order to achieve this, you can begin by embracing the requirements outlined in the WCAG.
-Your agency will need to decide what level is realistic to strive for, and develop a process that works for your clients as well.
+You will need to decide what level is realistic and develop a process that works for your clients.